amgadelhosieny/create-and-configure-LAMP-stack-using-ansible/README.md

 1. **Webserver Role**: Installs and configures Apache and PHP on your server.
 2. **Database Role**: Installs and configures MySQL, and sets up a MySQL database with a specific root password.

+## AWS Deployment

+Two separate EC2 instances are created for this project:
+Web Server Instance: Dedicated to running Apache and PHP.
+Database Server Instance: Dedicated to running MySQL.

+This separation of roles ensures better performance, security, and scalability.

 ## Prerequisites

 Before running the playbook, ensure you have the following: